jborichevskiy/up-and-to-the-right/content/books.md

 Behave: The Biology of Humans at Our Best and Worst | Robert M. Sapolsky Brain that Changes Itself, The | Norman Doidge
-Man Who Mistook His Wife For A Hat, The | Oliver Sacks Nature Fix: Why Nature Makes Us Happier, Healthier, and More Creative, The | Florence Williams Global Brain: The Evolution of Mass Mind from the Big Bang to the 21st Century | Howard Bloom Musicophilia | Oliver Sacks
+Man Who Mistook His Wife For A Hat, The | Oliver Sacks Nature Fix | Florence Williams
+Global Brain | Howard Bloom
+Musicophilia | Oliver Sacks
 Psychology of the Digital Age | John Suler
-Imp of the Mind: Exploring the Silent Epidemic of Obsessive Bad Thoughts, The | Lee Baer Ketamine for Depression | Dr. Stephen J. Hyde
+Imp of the Mind | Lee Baer
+Ketamine for Depression | Dr. Stephen J. Hyde
 This Naked Mind | Annie Grace
-How to Take Smart Notes ([my notes](/books/how-to-take-smart-notes)) | Sönke Ahrens Elephant in the Brain, The | Kevin Simler and Robin Hanson
+How to Take Smart Notes ([my notes](/books/how-to-take-smart-notes)) | Sönke Ahrens Elephant in the Brain, The | Kevin Simler and Robin Hanson Phantoms in the Brain | Sandra Blakeslee, V. S. Ramachandran

 | Life, Philosophy, Religion, Spirituality |  |
 | ---- | ---- |